Italy in April: all you need to know to plan the perfect trip in 2023

 Easter holidays often fall in April.
 When this happens, you will find Easter affects the opening of some museums and the availability of public transport (service is usually reduced).

-Eating out and basic sightseeing is usually not impacted however, places such as the Vatican Museums are closed on this day.
+Eating out and basic sightseeing is usually not impacted by Easter festivities.

 Easter Monday is traditionally a day for getaways out of the city, a day of picnic with friends.
 This is something you want to remember if you are planning on driving today: traffic in and out of main cities will be intense and the lakes and the beaches will be full.

-In 2023, Easter dates that may affect your trip are:
+In 2024, Easter dates that may affect your trip are mostly in March/ 1st of April:

-- Saturday 8th Aptil – Easter Saturday.
+• Saturday 30 March – Easter Saturday.
 High affluence day for tourism everywhere in Italy.
 Expect crowds.

 The best places to visit in Italy in April